Gakuto1112/SenkoSan/.github/README.md

   ![Foxfires](./README_images/foxfires.gif)

-- Will be frightened and tremble when a [warden](https://minecraft.wiki/w/Warden) is nearby her (≒ she has the darkness effect).
+- Will be frightened and tremble when a [warden](https://minecraft.wiki/w/Warden) is nearby her (≒ has the darkness effect).

   ![Scared of warden](./README_images/scared_of_warden.jpg)